ae-dschorsaanjo/picilang/picilang.md

 Conjunctions are used to connect two phrases or sentences together.
 Joined sentences are separated by a comma.
 When multiple phrases are joined by conjunctions, the conjunction has to be said every time (e.g. `ni ko ti ko na`, not `ni, ti ko na`).

 Prepositions are followed by noun phrases and are located at the end of sentences, and a comma may be used to separate them from the rest of the sentence.
+These are generally called _adverbials_.

 ## Sentence types <a id="st" href="#st">&#5130;</a> <a href="#top">&#5123;</a>